Damselgold/LITA-CAPSTONE-PROJECT-SALES-DATA/README.md

 By analyzing various aspect of the sales data, this project aims to uncover trends, make data-driven recommedations, and gain a deeper understanding of the company's performance, ultimately designning an interactive Power BI dashboard for stakeholder decision making.

 ### Data Sources
 Sales Data: The primary dataset used for this analysis is the 'LITA CAPSTONE DATASET' provided by The Incubator Hub.
-This dataset contains information about sales transactions made by the retail store.
+This dataset contains information about sales transactions made by the retail storeand it  includes the following key columns:

+Region: The geographical area where the store operates.
+OrderID : The specific number or tag of an order CustomerID : The specific number or tag of a customer
+Product: The list of product available for sale
+Orderdate: The date in which a particular order was made.
+Quantity: The count of available order sold
+Unit Sold: The number of units sold for a given transaction.

 ### Tool Used
 #### Excel